Loudon County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the state to verify that you have the required liability coverage.
+• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the state of Tennessee for drivers who have been convicted of DUI or other serious traffic offenses.

-• Classes/Programs That Must Be Completed: You may be required to complete DUI education programs, alcohol and drug treatment programs, or victim impact panels.
+• Classes/Programs That Must Be Completed: Depending on the terms of your sentence, you may be required to complete a DUI education program, substance abuse treatment, or community service.

 Special Programs